-- 3.1 Petrol Sales Forecourt - 3.1.1 The forecourt value will include the value of: - i) The developed forecourt, (excluding non-rateable plant items). - ii) Canopies where they exist, as the throughput achieved at a site will reflect the presence, or otherwise of a canopy.
-No adjustment is therefore required where the site does not have a canopy.
+3.1 Petrol Sales Forecourt

+- 3.1.1 The forecourt value will include the value of: - i) The developed forecourt, (excluding non-rateable items of plant).
-- iii) Rateable tanks. - 3.1.2 The value of the petrol sales forecourt will be determined in accordance with a nationally applied scale relating rental value to the hypothetical achievable throughput of motor fuel.
-For this purpose it is proposed that all grades of fuel are aggregated without adjustment for different types and grades of fuel. - 3.1.3 The hypothetical achievable retail throughput is the volume of fuel (excluding any bunkered fuel and fuel sold through low margin fuel cards) a reasonable competent operator would expect the site to achieve pursuing pricing policies seeking to maximise profitability. - 3.1.4 The hypothetical achievable throughput will be based on the level of throughput achieved in the years leading up to 2014 with the most relevant being the actual throughput achieved in 2014.

-The hypothetical achievable retail throughput arrived at should be valued in accordance with the valuation scale, shown at Appendix 1, where adjustment for price is built in.

-The scale of Appendix 1 shows the $\pounds/000$ to be applied, the scale varies according to both the total adjusted hypothetical achievable throughput and the unleaded (UL) price per litre implicit in the throughput adopted.
-This scale has been developed from an analysis of rental evidence, which includes an adjustment for price.

-In determining the adjustment for pricing, average calendar year UL prices, have been supplied (for most sites) by Catalist, the leading supplier of trade information in relation to the UK retail fuel market.
-Use of this pricing information has been accepted by the parties to the central discussions as reliable.

-As stated above, it is the volume achieved in 2014 and the UL price against which the volume was achieved which will be the primary drivers of forecourt value.
+- ii) Canopies, where they exist, as the throughput achieved at a site will reflect the presence, or otherwise of a canopy.
+No adjustment is therefore required where the site does not have a canopy. - iii) Rateable tanks. - 3.1.2 The value of the petrol sales forecourt will be determined in accordance with a nationally applied scale relating rental value to the hypothetical achievable throughput of fuel.
+For this purpose, it is proposed that all grades of fuel are aggregated without adjustment for different types and grades of fuel. - 3.1.3 The hypothetical achievable retail throughput is the volume of fuel (excluding any bunkered fuel and fuel sold through low margin fuel cards) a reasonable competent operator would expect the site to achieve whilst pursuing pricing policies which seek to maximise profitability. - 3.1.4 The hypothetical achievable throughput will be based on the level of throughput achieved in the years leading up to and including 2021 with the most relevant being the actual throughput achieved in the 2021 calendar year.
+Exceptionally, where the reliability of the 2021 figure is doubted, the valuer should use the data available to them to arrive at a hypothetically achievable throughput for the year 2021. - 3.1.5 The hypothetical achievable retail throughput arrived at should be valued in accordance with the valuation scale, shown at Appendix 1, where adjustment for price is built in. - 3.1.6 The scale of Appendix 1 shows the £/1000 litres to be applied, the scale varies according to both the total adjusted hypothetical achievable throughput and the unleaded (UL) price per litre implicit in the throughput adopted.
+This scale has been developed from an analysis of rental evidence, which includes an adjustment for price. - 3.1.7 In determining the adjustment for pricing, average calendar year UL prices, have been supplied (for most sites) by Experian Catalist, the leading supplier of trade information in relation to the UK retail fuel market.
+Use of this pricing information has been accepted by the parties to the central discussions as reliable. - 3.1.8 As stated above, it is the volume hypothetically achievable in 2021 and the UL price at which that volume was achieved which will be the primary drivers of forecourt value.

-- 3.2 Bunkered Fuel - 3.2.1 Bunkered fuel is fuel which is stored and dispensed by a forecourt operator generally on behalf of another company, for which the forecourt operator receives a handling charge. - 3.2.2 The bunkered fuel throughput should be excluded from the Hypothetical Achievable Retail throughput above, and should be valued at £1.40 per 1,000 litres.
+3.2 Bunkered Fuel

+3.2.1 Bunkered fuel is fuel which is stored and dispensed by a forecourt operator generally on behalf of another company, for which the forecourt operator receives a handling charge.

+3.2.2 The bunkered fuel throughput should be excluded from the Hypothetical Achievable Retail throughput above.
+It should be valued at £1.40 per 1,000 litres.